dladd/pyFormex/user/pyformex-user-meeting-1.rst

   - The `pyFormex project manager`_ presents some recent developments and ideas for future work:

-    - Combining different types of grids is now possible and currently available in the fe plugin (seperate node lists are merged into one list).
+    - Combining different types of grids is now possible and currently available in the *fe* plugin (seperate node lists are merged into one list).
-    - The current procedure to assign properties will be modified in order to allow assignment of a property to a list of property numbers.
+    - The current procedure to assign properties will be modified in order to allow assignment of a property to a list of object elements instead of via the object property numbers.
     - The difference between transforming a Formex or a Surface model is explained.
 The original coordinates remain unchanged when transforming a Formex model, whereas they are lost when transforming a Surface model.
 This is because the size of a Surface models is usually larger.
 This may change in future.
     - The intersection of a surface with a plane has been modified as it resulted in an error in some cases (e.g. triangle laying completely in the intersecting plane).
     - The use of a project is illustrated.
 All the global variables are saved from the moment you start a project until it is closed.
 The button showing the project name in the left bottom corner should disappear after closing the project.